techsikandar/techsikandar.github.io/_posts/2019-05-29-creating-automating-serverless-app.markdown

 Make changes to the `profile-serverless` project and do git commit & git push.
 This will trigger the build process.
 Verify your changes by hitting the API Gateway endpoint.

-Continue to read if you want to host your personal profile on S3 bucket with Angular front-end.
+Continue to read if you want to host your personal profile on S3 bucket with Angular front-end. <br>